Jermaine Grace: College career

 Grace committed to Miami over Tennessee and Louisville.
 Most of Grace’s contributions during his freshman year came from playing on special teams.
-In 2015 he led the team with 79 tackles and 6 tackles for loss.
+In 2015, he led the team with 79 tackles and 6 tackles for loss.
 Grace along with teammate Al-Quadin Muhammad became entangled in a luxury rental car scandal that resulted in them being dismissed from the school, since it was a violation of NCAA rules.

 Professional career

-Atlanta Falcons
+Atlanta Falcons (first stint)

 Grace signed with the Atlanta Falcons as an undrafted free agent on April 29, 2017.
 He made the Falcons' final roster, playing in five games before being waived on November 14, 2017.

 Indianapolis Colts

 On November 15, 2017, Grace was claimed off waivers by the Indianapolis Colts.
 He was waived by the Colts on May 1, 2018.

-Cleveland Browns
+Cleveland Browns (first stint)

 After being waived by the Colts, Grace was claimed off waivers by the Cleveland Browns on May 2, 2018.
 He was waived on September 2, 2018.